 It is hard to believe that anyone would purposely choose bankruptcy as a strategy to get out of paying off tuition transferred to credit cards.
 Even sadder, it doesn’t work.

 This ‘brilliant’ plan aims to take advantage of the fact that, while student loans are not written off with other debt during Chapter 7 bankruptcy filing, credit card debt usually is.
-It can happen, but not if debt collectors follow your charges and tie them to your tuition payments, which is what usually happens.
 Credit cards get discharged in Chapter 7 all the time.
 So, just move the debt to credit cards and make it disappear, right?
 No, that’s a bad idea.